Polynomial local functionals on convex functions: Topologies on spaces of measure-valued functionals

 The following are equivalent. \begin{enumerate} \item This map is strongly $C^\infty$ in the compact-to-weak* topology. \item This map is strongly $C^\infty$ in the compact-to-compact topology. \item This map is strongly $C^\infty$ in the compact-to-bounded topology. \end{enumerate} \end{corollary} \begin{proof} By \autoref{corollary:weaklySmoothIsSmooth}, the three statements are equivalent to this map being weakly $C^\infty$ with respect to the corresponding topological dual spaces.
 Since the topological duals of $C(X,\M(Y))$ with respect to the three topologies are identical (as sets) by \autoref{corollary:characterizationContLinearMaps}, the claim follows. \end{proof}

-\begin{definition} Let $G$ be a Lie group that acts continuously on $X$ and $Y$.
-We call $\Psi\in C(X,\M(Y))$ \begin{enumerate} \item smooth if the map in Eq.~\eqref{eq:OrbitGroupActionMeasureFunc} is strongly $C^\infty$ with respect to the compact-to-weak*, or compact-to-compact, or compact-to-bounded topology, \item strongly continuous if the map in Eq.~\eqref{eq:OrbitGroupActionMeasureFunc} is continuous with respect to the compact-to-bounded topology. \end{enumerate} \end{definition} Note that any smooth vector in $C(X,\M(Y))$ is automatically strongly continuous due to \autoref{corollary:EquivalenceNotionsSmoothness}. \begin{proposition} The subspace of strongly continuous vectors is closed in $C(X,\M(Y))$ with respect to the compact-to-bounded topology. \end{proposition} \begin{proof} Let $\Psi\in C(X,\M(Y))$ belong to the closure of this space.
+\begin{definition} We call $\Psi\in C(X,\M(Y))$ \begin{enumerate} \item smooth if the map in Eq.~\eqref{eq:OrbitGroupActionMeasureFunc} is strongly $C^\infty$ with respect to the compact-to-weak*, or compact-to-compact, or compact-to-bounded topology, \item strongly continuous if the map in Eq.~\eqref{eq:OrbitGroupActionMeasureFunc} is continuous with respect to the compact-to-bounded topology. \end{enumerate} \end{definition} Note that any smooth vector in $C(X,\M(Y))$ is automatically strongly continuous due to \autoref{corollary:EquivalenceNotionsSmoothness}. \begin{proposition} The subspace of strongly continuous vectors is closed in $C(X,\M(Y))$ with respect to the compact-to-bounded topology. \end{proposition} \begin{proof} Let $\Psi\in C(X,\M(Y))$ belong to the closure of this space.
 It suffices to show that $g\mapsto \pi(g)\Psi$ is continuous at the neutral element.
 For a bounded set $B\subset C_c(Y)$, $K\subset X$ compact, we have for a compact neighborhood $U$ of the neutral element, $g\in U$, and $\tilde{\Psi}\in C(X,\M(Y))$,

 Here, $U^{-1}\cdot B$ is bounded by \autoref{lemma:BoundedSetsCompactSuppFunct}.
 Since $\Psi$ belongs to the closure, we may pick a strongly continuous $\tilde{\Psi}\in C(X,\M(Y))$ such that the first and the last term are smaller than $\epsilon/3$ for some given $\epsilon>0$.
 For this choice of $\tilde{\Psi}$, we may pick a neighborhood $W\subset U$ of the neutral element on which the second term is smaller than $\epsilon/3$, since $\tilde{\Psi}$ is strongly continuous.
 The claim follows. \end{proof} The following follows with the same argument. \begin{corollary} The representation of $G$ on the subspace of strongly continuous vectors in $C(X,\M(Y))$ is continuous with respect to the compact-to-bounded topology. \end{corollary}